sagebei/cdl/python/README.md

 3. Parallelize the search: The following command resumes the search on a single process in a CPU core, recursively processing each bucket of `TRS`s at a time.
 The more CPU cores engage in, the fast we get the results.
-As there are 100 buckets of `TRS`s, it is the most efficient to run it on a array of 100 jobs.
+As there are 100 buckets of `TRS`s, it is the most efficient to run it on an array of 100 jobs.
 The bash script: [parallel_search.sh](https://github.com/sagebei/cdl/blob/main/hpc/maximum_width/parallel_search.sh)
 ```console
 python ~/cdl/python/parallel_search.py -n 8  \
                                        -cutoff 16  \